mattwar/Dumbo/src/Dumbo/Strategies.md

 When none of the states has any associated values, it acts similar to a C# enum.

 The implementation strategies differ on:
->>- **Footprint** - the amount of memory the union consumes on the stack or within another type.
+>- **Footprint** - the amount of memory the union consumes on the stack or within another type.
->>- **Allocation** - the amount of allocation required when the union is constructed.
+>- **Allocation** - the amount of allocation required when the union is constructed.
->>- **Tearing** - whether tearing is possible when assigning unions to locations that are visible to multiple threads.
+>- **Tearing** - whether partial assignment is visible during multi-threadeding.
->>- **Default** - the union's state when assigned from default.
+>- **Default** - the union's state when assigned from default.

 - ### Fat

     This tagged union is implemented as a struct with an enum field for tag state and separate strongly typed fields for each possible tag state value.

-    It has the largest footprint.
+    >It has the largest footprint.
-    It never allocates.
+    >It never allocates.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.

     ```
-    struct Union {
+    struct TagUnion {
         Tag _tag;
         TA _tag1_value1;
         TB _tag1_value2;